-If your research involves human subjects, you must have IRB approval of have submitted an appropriate IRB protocol for review.
+If your research involves human subjects, you must have IRB approval or have submitted an appropriate IRB protocol for review.
 Complete the Human Subjects Section.

 Please compile your application into a single PDF document.
-Submit your complete application package before 5 PM on October 22, 2023, to Caitlin Cather
+Submit your complete application package before 5 PM on November 4, 2024, to Caitlin Cather